Unique model railroad structure Plan-Sets designed in CAD.

 House - CNW Coal & Oil •••• 1) 13" x 19" super B, Plan-Sheet and 2) 8-½" x 11" size pages.

-Purchase the 3-story Factory, Ice House and Footprint plan-sets as described above and save $5.00
+Purchase the 3-story Factory, Ice House Footprint and Booklet Plan-Sets as described above.

 Jail •••• Small Jails such as the one shown could be found in small Company Towns.
 The one in Winegar, WI has only been documented as being used once!
 Foot print is 10' x 16'.